lonerapier/lonerapier.github.io/content/thoughts/diffusion-models.md

 ---
-title: "Variation Diffusion Models"
+title: Diffusion Models
 date: 2026-05-05
 tags:
   - machine-learning
-- generative-modelling
+  - generative-modeling
   - notes
 ---

 > Most of these notes are inspired from amazing posts, tutorials, and research papers mentioned in the reference.
 I urge readers to look at them, before reading this.

-Variational Diffusion Models are just Markovian HVAE with following modifications:
+Variational Diffusion Models are just Markovian [[thoughts/vae|HVAE]] with following modifications:
 1. Input dimension and latent dimension is exactly equal.
 2. Latent encoder at each step is pre-defined as Linear Gaussian model aka.
 Gaussian distribution centred at output from previous timestamp, and is not learned.
 3. Latent distributions are added in such a manner that latent at final timestamp is standard Gaussian.